FATelarico/citationstyles/README.md

 # In English

 ## 1. Download
-The citation-style file can be downloaded from this repository, as well as from Mendeley:
+The files can be downloaded from this repository:

+* The style for theoretical, methodological, linguistic, or literary articles for the specialized scientific journal "[Bulgarian Language and Literature](https://azbuki.bg/bel/)".

-The style for papers presented at the International Interdisciplinary Conference on Bulgarian Studies is also available from Mendeley ([ICBS](https://csl.mendeley.com/styles/712458141/ISCBM-v1)).
+* The style for papers presented at the International Interdisciplinary Conference on Bulgarian Studies (ICBS, also available from [Mendeley](https://csl.mendeley.com/styles/712458141/ISCBM-v1)).

 ## 2. Install
 A reference management software is required to use this citation style (recommended: [Zotero](https://www.zotero.org/download/). a free, easy-to-use, open-source tool to help you collect, organize, annotate, cite, and share research).
 To install this style in the most used reference managers follows these steps: